-A Texas Woman Is In Jail After A Sheriff Called Out Her "Fuck Trump" Sticker On Facebook
+A Texas Sheriff Went After This Driver On Facebook For Her "Fuck Trump" Sticker And Now She's In Jail

 Fonseca said that she and her husband ordered the giant, white sticker that boldly reads: "FUCK TRUMP AND FUCK YOU FOR VOTING FOR HIM" 11 months ago, telling CNN, "That's our opinion on him."

-Fonseca said she has been repeatedly stopped by law enforcement while driving the truck and received negative reactions, "particularly among older white men," but refused to remove the decal.
+While she said has been repeatedly stopped by law enforcement while driving the truck and received negative reactions, "particularly among older white men," she has refused to remove the decal.

 "A lot of females say I wish I had the balls to do that," she told the network.